Bastille Day Concerts, Fireworks and the Firemen’s Balls – Paris:

 - The troops assemble at the Place de l’Étoile for the military inspection.

 - The Bastille Day military parade starts with the arrival of the President of France (Emmanuel Macron) and other military chiefs at Avenue de Friedland on the Champs-Elysées.

 - Parade of troops on foot from Arc de Triomphe to Place de la Concorde, followed by mounted troops

 - Departure of the President

 Fireworks at the Trocadero – July 14

-The Champ-de-Mars and the Trocadéro are favourite places to watch the spectacular firework display.
-This year’s fireworks display will have the theme “Paris accueille le monde” (Paris Welcomes the Word).
+The Champ de Mars and the Trocadéro are favourite places to watch the spectacular firework display.
+This year’s fireworks display will have the theme “Paris et de l’Olympisme” (Paris and the values it defends in its Olympic Games bid).
+Paris hopes to be host city for the 2024 Summer Olympics.
 Starting at about 23:00, it will last for about 35 minutes.

 The Orchestre national de France and the Choeur de Radio France will perform a big concert of operatic works at the foot of the Eiffel Tower starring the greatest international artists.
-This year’s theme ‘Paris Welcomes the World’ ties in with the fireworks display.
+This year’s theme ‘Paris and the Olympics’ ties in with the fireworks display.
 This free event in an amazing setting starts at 9.30pm.

-The legendary annual fire brigade’s ball takes place at many of Paris’s fire stations.
-All are welcome to join in as the firefighters party from about 20:00 – 04:00 am.
+The legendary annual firemen’s balls take place at many of Paris’s fire stations.
+All are welcome to join in the party from about 20:00 – 04:00 am.
 Entry is generally free, but there’ll be a barrel going around for donations.
 For the list of fire stations to head for and dates and times, see Parisinfo page.